 an on-demand reporting with two possible modes.
 One is an instantaneous collecting and reporting of data, the other one is a reporting of the data that were pre-recorded at the indicated specific time period;

-an event-based reporting e.g. transient fault (Note {specific time requirements FFS)
+an event-based reporting e.g. transient fault (Note specific time requirements FFS)

 Remote control of M2M Devices